owlbarn/tutorial/book/case-image-inception/README.md

 Therefore, we can just use ndarray in Owl and convert that directly to PPM image without using any external libraries.
 We only need to take care of header information during this process.

-For example, here is the code for converting an 3-dimensional array in Owl `img` into a ppm file.
+For example, here is the code for converting a 3-dimensional array in Owl `img` into a ppm file.
-We first need to get the content from each of the three color channels using slicing, such as the blue channel:
+We first need to get the content from each of the three colour channels using slicing, such as the blue channel:

 ```
 let b = N.get_slice [[];[];[0]] img in